Zeng-Shuang/Equity-Quantitative-Finance-Program-Make-Money-in-Stocks/README.md

 + There are 50 stocks dataset(From 2017-10-01 to 2022-11-27).<br />
 + We use dataset from 2017-10-01 to 2022-08-26 as train dateset, and dataset from 2022-08-27 to 2022-11-27 as test dateset.<br />
 + We use LSTM model for stock prices prediction, and stocks are then selected for trading.
-(For details, Please refer the code "LSTM-Predict_final.ipynb")<br />
+(For details, Please refer the code "Part4_LSTM Prediction.ipynb")<br />
 + Base on the stocks selected by LSTM model, We use Moving Average Convergence Divergence Strategy.
-(For details, Please refer the code "macd-v2.ipynb")<br />
+(For details, Please refer the code "Part4_MACD Strategy.ipynb")<br />
 + We use Mean-Variance Portfolio model for stock selection.
-(For details, Please refer the code "Stock selection.ipynb")<br />
+(For details, Please refer the code "Part4_stock selection.ipynb")<br />
 + Base on the stocks selected by Mean-Variance Portfolio model, We use Q Reinforcement Learning Strategy.
-(For details, Please refer the code "stock_trader_final.ipynb")<br />
+(For details, Please refer the code "Part4_Q learning.ipynb")<br />
 + With an initial fund of $10000, We calculate profit after 3 months by using these two strategies.<br />
 ## Results

 + This is the result of stock predictions.
-(For details, Please refer the code "LSTM-Predict_final.ipynb")
+(For details, Please refer the code "Part4_LSTM Prediction.ipynb.ipynb")
 <p align="center">
 <img src="https://github.com/Zeng-Shuang/Make-Money-in-Stocks/blob/main/images/lstm-predict.png"  width="600">

 + This is the result of the most frequently occurring words in stock price turning points (from 2020-03-17 to 2020-03-24) .
-(For details, Please refer the code "XXX.ipynb")
+(For details, Please refer the code "Part5.ipynb")
 <p align="center">
 <img src="https://github.com/Zeng-Shuang/Make-Money-in-Stocks/blob/main/images/cloudmap.png"  width="600">
 </p>